Cerro Kennedy Colombia Hike, Sierra Nevada de Santa Marta

 Photo by Travelhapp: Sunrise at Cerro Kennedy Colombia

 The way up to the summit of Cerro Kennedy starts from the laid-back mountain village of Minca in the Sierra Nevada de Santa Marta.
 Minca is only about 45 minutes away from Santa Marta taking one of the little buses at Plaza del Mercado.
-The village is well worth staying a few days with it’s beautiful waterfalls, pristine rivers, unpaved roads and amazing vistas.
+The village is well worth staying a few days with its beautiful waterfalls, pristine rivers, unpaved roads, and amazing vistas.
 It offers a myriad of great hiking opportunities and rooms with incredible views!

 From Minca, the scenic 25 km hike up to the top of Cerro Kennedy takes about 8 hours.
 Along your way, you’ll be rewarded with breathtaking panoramas and fragrant aromas that fill the air.
-If you forgot to buy water or food you can still do that in the tiny village of El Campano, about 2h walk from Minca.
+If you forgot to buy water or food you can still do that in the tiny village of El Campano, about a 2-hour walk from Minca.

 On day 1, I recommend arriving at Hostal Donde Moncho (Google Maps), near “Primera Antena”, and spending the night either in the hostel or at their campsite.
 Why?
 This allows you to enjoy the views at sunset, the beautiful starry night sky, and the incredible sunrise.